Ce-bit/FileRenamer/README.md

              - renamer
                - FileFixer.java
 3. This is the runner class, to execute run this class.
+4. Before executing the files to be renamed should be placed in filesToRename folder located here.

 ## *Using Tests*
 Using VS Code, The test suite will be located on the left bar, run the provided tests here.
 For modification of the test cases navigate to